Will readers pay for online news?

 Not even Rupert Murdoch.

-The Guardian reported Murdoch’s iPad newspaper, The Daily, sold only 80,000 subscriptions.
+The Guardian reported Murdoch’s iPad-only newspaper, The Daily, sold only 80,000 subscriptions.
 That’s one-sixth of the subscribers he said it needs to break-even.

 This is strange.
 For years readers handed over hard cash to buy printed newspapers.
 What were they buying if they weren’t paying for news?